peterxu30/petetionary/README.md

 ## Welcome to Petetionary
-Hit New Word below to generate a new word to draw!
-Don't refresh the page because while I'm crazy, I'm not crazy enough to add cookies.
+Welcome to Petetionary: Pictionary tailored by Pete.
+Hit **New Word** below to generate a new word to draw!
+You've one minute to craft your materpiece.
+Make sure your audio's on, an alarm will sound when time's up.
+I ain't a baker so there are no cookies.
+Don't refresh the page or you'll lose *everything*.

+Pete's Protip: You can also play charades.

 <h2 id="timer">Time: 0:0 </h2>